 In 1968, social worker Rose Mary Badami founded Magnificat House in response to the abrupt closure of most state-supported mental institutions, which seriously increased the number of homeless individuals on Houston streets.
 Rose Mary raised money privately to purchase a modest house in a depressed Midtown neighborhood, recruited volunteers to rehab it to code, then invited vulnerable, street-bound women to live and work together in community, mutually supportive and sharing common goals.

 The pilot home thrived and we became Magnificat Houses, Inc., as we added homes for women, men and families and, in 1972, a downtown soup kitchen to serve the destitute and chronic street populations.
-Overhead was kept low through volunteer and resident help in running the organization.
+Overhead was kept low through volunteer and resident-volunteer help in running the organization.
 Over the years, various orders of Catholic priests and nuns joined Magnificat’s support staff, sharing the nondenominational commitment to practice the Corporal Works of Mercy.